jdjakub/papers/convivial-2020/acm-style/manuscript-acm.md

 1. Is there a difference in (final, intermediate) goals between the two views?
 2. Could systems like \OROM{} and COLAs plausibly succeed at their own stated goals?

-# Conclusions and future work
+# Conclusions and Future Work
-## What did it take, and why?
+## What Did It Take, and Why?
 It takes a lot of work to create in a substrate that feels suited to the domain.
 Much of this work involves filling in the machinery necessary to an awful lot of software, rather than the ways one's domain *differs from* this common case.

 In an ideal world, there would be no accidental complexity, no boilerplate, no polyfilling.
 But this can't be the same as saying there would be no *work* to do---that sounds like a world where *essential* complexity has also been removed.